-56 Laboratories from 18 countries participated in the Scheme.
-This is still far away from the 130 or so labs which take part in the qualitative OA Scheme
+62 Laboratories from 19 countries participated in the Scheme.
+As there are more labs which take part in the qualitative OA Scheme, apparantly not all laboratories feel the need for quantitative analysis of organic acids.

 3. Design

 The Scheme has been designed, planned and coordinated by Dr. Cas Weykamp as scheme organiser and Dr. Ries Duran as scientific advisor, appointed by the ERNDIM Board.
 The design includes samples and reports which are connected to provide information with a balance between short-term and long term-reports and between detailed and aggregated information.